KlausBlum/LO-ly-wiki/Config.md

 ### PNG

 This file format is used by default, because it works equally in LibreOffice and OpenOffice, on Windows, Linux or Mac.
+No additional steps have to be taken before using it.

 However, it's not the best choice with regard to image quality: [File formats - bitmap vs. vector](https://github.com/openlilylib/LO-ly/wiki/File-formats:-bitmap-vs.-vector)

 ### EPS
 At the moment, EPS is the only vector format available for OpenOffice.
 LibreOffice cannot handle it.